 The information presented in this section has been derived from an industry report issued on April 26, 2023 commissioned by us and prepared by China Insights Consultancy ("CIC"), an independent research firm, to provide information regarding our industry and our market position in China.
-Neither we nor any other party involved in this offering has independently verified such information, and neither we nor any other party involved in this offering so further we nor any representation as to the accuracy or completeness of such information.
+Neither we nor any other party involved in this offering has independently verified such information, and neither we nor any other party involved in this offering so fuch information.